Caleb Lomu: College career

 As a freshman in 2023, Lomu only played 25 snaps for the Utes and took a redshirt.
 He earned the starting left tackle spot in 2024.
 That season, Lomu allowed just 17 pressures and two sacks, earning freshman all-American honors from The Athletic.

-Heading into the 2025 season, he is heavily regarded as one of the top prospects in the upcoming 2026 NFL Draft.
+Professional career

+Lomu was selected by the New England Patriots in the first round with the 28th overall pick in the 2026 NFL draft.
+The Patriots received the selection from the Buffalo Bills in exchange for the 31st overall pick (traded to the Tennessee Titans) and the 125th overall pick (Skyler Bell).